ImTrase/FiveM-Antimoney/README.md

 # Instalation
 ```
-1) Download the "esx_antimoney" resource
+1) Download the "antimoney" resource
-2) Drag the "esx_antimoney" into your resources (rename resource if you wish)
+2) Drag the "antimoney" into your resources (rename resource if you wish)
-3) Start "esx_antimoney"
+3) Start "antimoney"
 ```